climate-strike/license/blocklist/README.md

 - Era Group Inc.
 - MV Oil Trust

-## Add to the blacklist
+## Add to the blocklist
-To add to the blacklist, make a PR to this file.
+To add to the blocklist, make a PR to this file.
 In the PR, please provide supporting material for why a company should be added to the black list.

 ## Sources:
 - <https://www.theguardian.com/environment/2019/oct/09/revealed-20-firms-third-carbon-emissions>